 We are involved in education and host surgical trainees from the North East Thames deanery who are trained and mentored by our consultant surgeons.

 The breast unit is passionate about delivering high standard quality of care.
 Treatments are considered in a multi-disciplinary setting and are tailored to the need of individual patients.

 The unit provides morning one stop breast clinics four days a week.
 During this same appointment, you will have a breast examination, imaging if necessary in the form of an ultrasound, mammogram (xray of the breast), or both and a biopsy (needle test) if required.
 This enables the majority of patients to leave the clinic with a diagnosis.
 If you have a biopsy however, either a follow up clinic appointment will be arranged or the doctor will write to you with the results if it is not worrying.

 Please set aside around two hours for these appointments.

 Location of clinic: level 1, main building opposite the x-ray department.

 At the North Middlesex Hospital we provide a comprehensive range of breast surgical techniques.
 We also offer immediate and delayed breast reconstruction to patients who are advised to have mastectomies.
 We perform implant reconstruction as well as autologous reconstruction using the Latissimus Dorsi (LD) muscle of your back.
 If you are considering a DIEP) deep inferior epigastric perforator) reconstruction, this can be performed jointly at the Royal Free Hospital.

-We also offer surgery o the other breast if symmetrisation is needed after cancer surgery.
-This may involve either a breast uplift, augmentation or reduction.
+We also offer surgery on the other breast if symmetrisation is needed after cancer surgery.
+This may involve either a breast uplift, lipomodelling, augmentation or reduction.